 Context

-Noyo is an insure-tech platform that offers primarily API, but also non-API, solutions to employee enrollment data management between between benefits-administration companies and insurance companies.
+Noyo is an insure-tech platform that offers both API and non-API solutions to enrollment management.

-The Noyo operations team needs to manually review files that are sent in (almost daily) by benefits-administration companies that are not connected via API to Noyo.
+The Noyo operations team needs to manually review files that are sent in (almost daily) by benefits-administration companies.

 The operations team reviews the updates to check for potential issues (such as duplicate enrollments or accidental removals) and needs to make decisions quickly and with confidence.